MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 The [dotnet/samples](https://github.com/dotnet/samples) repo contains all the sample code that is part of any topic under the .NET documentation.
 There are several different projects that are organized in sub-folders.
 These sub-folders are organized similarly to the organization of the docs for .NET.

-We make the following distinction for code that exists in our repository:
+We make the following distinction for code that supports our content:

 - Samples: readers can download and run the samples.
 All samples should be complete applications or libraries.
 Where the sample creates a library, it should include unit tests or an application that lets readers run the code.
 They often use more than one technology, feature, or toolkit.
 The readme.md file for each sample will refer to the article so that you can read more about the concepts covered in each sample.
 - Snippets: illustrate a smaller concept or task.
 They compile but they are not intended to be complete applications.
 They should run correctly, but aren't an example application for a typical scenario.
 Instead, they are designed to be as small as possible to illustrate a single concept or feature.
 These should be no more than a single screen of code.

-Code all lives in the [dotnet/samples](https://github.com/dotnet/samples) repository.
+Samples are stored in the [dotnet/samples](https://github.com/dotnet/samples) repository.
 We are working toward a model where our samples folder structure matches our docs folder structure.
 Standards that we follow are:

-- The top level *snippets* folder contains snippets for small, focused samples.
-- API reference samples are placed in a folder following this pattern: *snippets/\<language>/api/\<namespace>/\<apiname>*.
-- Other top-level folders match the top level folders in the *docs* repository.
+- Top-level folders match the top level folders in the *docs* repository.
 For example, the docs repository has a *machine-learning/tutorials* folder, and the samples for machine learning tutorials are in the *samples/machine-learning/tutorials* folder.

 In addition, all samples under the *core* and *standard* folders should build and run on all platforms supported by .NET Core.
 Our CI build system will enforce that.
 The top level *framework* folder contains samples that are only built and validated on Windows.